-Keep it cool with pink blush for your summer 2020 makeup looks.
+Keep it cool with pink blush for your spring 2020 makeup looks.
 Peach was nowhere to be seen, while neutral rose and cool pinks ruled the runways, giving models a fresh-faced and youthful appearance.

 Pink blush was a focal point at Hermes, where it was applied nice and low on the apples of the cheeks, giving a rounded appearance.
 Pink blush was combined with an ultra-dewy complexion for a very flushed and natural look at Michael Kors.